LR 170X Leadership Dynamics - 3 Hours

 This course introduces the student to pivotal Christian doctrines as a framework within which to evaluate the working assumptions of contemporary culture regarding influence, transformation, and effectiveness in leadership.
 In addition to investigating several models for Christian engagement with culture, the course encourages the positive formation of a Christian worldview as a foundation for wise interaction with contemporary thought about leadership.
 Offered face to face at Deerfield and Florida, and online.

-LR 5010 Introduction to Leadership:Definition and Perspectives - 1 Hour
+LR 5010 Introduction to Leadership Dynamics and Perspectives - 1 Hour

 This course defines leadership and develops an initial set of skills for the study, research, assessment, and development of learning within the leadership arena.
-Offered on Deerfield, Dolton, and Florida campuses.
+Offered face to face/remote.

-LR 5051 Foundations for Ethical Leadership - 2 Hours
+LR 5020 Ethical Frameworks and Leadership Integrity - 3 Hours

 This course surveys the ethical, philosophical, and practical dimensions of the leadership domain.
-Students will gain a foundation in the ethical challenges of leaders, past and present, and leadership theory criticism.
-Topics include power, hierarchy, influence, charisma, duty, and the greater good.
-Offered face-to-face/cluster._
+Students will gain a foundation in the ethical challenges of leaders past and present, and leadership theory criticism.
+The course also surveys the biblical narrative from the standpoint of its unfolding history of creation, fall, redemption, and restoration, with special attention given to Scriptural applications of leadership theory and stewardship in the workplace.

-LR 5570 Group and Organizational Communication - 3 Hours
+LR 5570 Organizational and Team Communication - 3 Hours

-A study of communication in the context of informal and formal groups, as well as organizations of various sizes and different degrees of complexity.
+A study of communication in the context of informal and formal teams, as well as organizations of various sizes and different degrees of complexity.
 The course will include research about communication in nonprofit and for-profit settings.
-Offered face-to-face/cluster._

-LR 5820 Globalization for Leadership - 3 Hours
+LR 5820 Global and Cultural Leadership - 3 Hours

-Students in this course will explore the variety of ways our world has become and is increasingly becoming interconnected while simultaneously remaining fragmented and how these two forces impact leadership dynamics.
-Offered face-to-face/cluster._
+Students in this course explore the variety of ways our world has become, and is increasingly becoming, interconnected while simultaneously remaining fragmented and how these two forces impact leadership dynamics.

 LR 5890 International Practicum - 3 Hours